Commercial Conservation Architects

 At Thomas Robinson Architects, we can breathe new life into a structure.
 Through contemporary design, we enable a new use or simply perform repairs that will allow the building to be used again.

-Tom Robinson is able to act as the architect on projects involving the expenditure of public money.
+Tom Robinson is able to act as the architect on commercial projects involving the expenditure of public money.
 He has experience working on many historic commercial listed buildings, including listed churches and castles in Scotland and island estates used for hospitality, plus others for both commercial and residential use.
-Conservation projects on historic buildings may also require new work either in a sympathetic traditional style or by introducing contrasting modern elements.
+Conservation architecture on historic commercial buildings may also require new work either in a sympathetic traditional style or by introducing contrasting modern elements.
 Tom Robinson is fluent in classical and other forms of traditional detailing.

 Our relationships